We are moving and this site is not maintained anymore. For up-to-date information, see our new hompage.

-We are a synthetic group targeting innovation in sustainable homogeneous catalysis, energy conversion and organic materials.
+We are a synthetic group targeting innovation in inorganic coordination chemistry, energy conversion and organic materials.
 We focus on methodology and reaction mechanisms including the isolation of reactive and elusive intermediates, inorganic spectroscopy, and physical-organic methods.
-Whenever feasible, we try to use computational chemistry to guide our synthetic efforts.
-We are passionate about any type of organic and inorganic chemistry, aim at creative and novel approaches for long-standing challenges, and try of course to be happy, enjoy life and contribute to making our world a little bit better.
-If you are interested in joining our enthusiastic team, please feel free to contact Dominik.
+We always use computational chemistry to guide our synthetic efforts.
+We are passionate about any type of inorganic and organic chemistry, aim at creative and novel approaches for long-standing challenges, and try of course to be happy and contribute to making our world a bit better.
+If you are interested in pushing electrons and joining our enthusiastic team, contact Dominik.

 — NEWS —

 - Pier’s and Tobias’ ACIE singlet fission cover is out.
 No singlet fission without partners… 🙂